alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 are met".
 In this way, unsafe blocks take responsibility for the memory safety of the code that they contain.

-An example of an unsafe block which guarantees that `get_unchecked`'s safety conditions are being met is this one:
+An example of an unsafe block that guarantees that `get_unchecked`'s safety conditions are being met is this one:

 ```rust